Feay/indiana-Java-indyjava-2d-gamesystem/README.md

 The recommended setup is any workstation with a 24 bit color desktop at 640x480 with sound, and running a Java 1.2 Runtime Interpreter independently of any browser.

+# A few notes from FE:
+This engine that uses Java, assuming you have java2d (ie java 1.5 and up?) then the DLLs aren't needed at all.
+Loading the applet standalone works GREAT, as does using with netscape7.2, FF 53ESR has issue.
+You might have to add the folder location(in url form) to the security exception list in java's settnigs in controlpanel.
+To save a game you need to use the applet by it self.

 Installation instructions